 Can it Be Prevented?

-This condition is preventable with proper prenatal care, and appropriate advanced planning by your physician.
+This condition is preventable with proper prenatal care, and appropriate advanced planning by your physician and other medical professionals.
 There are certain risk factors that can lend themselves to an Erb’s palsy complication, such as a prior delivery of a child with shoulder dystocia, induced labor, larger babies, mothers with a small pelvis, difficult deliveries, or breech presentation.
 An experienced physician should be well aware of these factors and be prepared for a potential problem.